Marine Insurance: Meaning and Coverage

 Here’s Why You Should Secure Marine Insurance

 Like Professional Indemnity Insurance and a number of others, Marine Insurance is not categorically generic.
 It is unlike Life Insurance or Health Insurance that is relatively obligatory for the common person.
-The following are some reasons to consider should you choose to secure marine insurance:
+The following are some reasons to consider should you choose to secure the cover:

 ↪ You Choose What Works The Best For You:

 As a transporter, you are able to choose the insurance plan that suits you the best.
-This decision may be influenced by the size of ship, the route plied by the ship and such like.
-It is, however, important to note that marine insurance is one of the trickiest and strictest forms there is.
+This decision may be influenced by the size of the ship, the route plied by the ship and such like.
+It is, however, important to note that this policy is one of the trickiest and strictest forms there is.

 ↪ Financial Burden: